yassouali/fast.ai_notes/cutting_edge_DL/lecture9.md

     return accuracy(c_i, c_t)
 ```

-We multiply the classfication loss with 20 so that both the losses will have similar ranges, and for the predicted coordinates, we have a sigmoid as output for regression, so we have outputs in the range of [0, 1], and knowing that the size of the image is 224 x 224, we multiply it by 224 to have the same range too.
+We multiply the classification loss with 20 so that both the losses will have similar ranges, and for the predicted coordinates, we have a sigmoid as output for regression, so we have outputs in the range of [0, 1], and knowing that the size of the image is 224 x 224, we multiply it by 224 to have the same range too.

 And then we find the learning rate, fit the custom head, unfreeze (last two layer ad then the whole model) and use differential learning rates to get better resutls.